Czech Republic Nature & Wildlife

 Podyji National Park is located in the South Moravian Region.
 Established in 1991, the park connects to the smaller Thayatal National Park in Austria.
 Within the borders of Podyji are near-natural forests along the Dyje River Valley.
 The smallest of the Czech Republic’s national parks, it covers an area of 63 square kilometres.

-Sumava National Park and Protected Landscape Area is located in the Plzeň and South Bohemian regions along the border with Germany and Austria.
+Sumava National Park and Protected Landscape Area are located in the Plzeň and South Bohemian regions along the border with Germany and Austria.
 Named a protected area in 1963, it became a UNESCO Biospherical Reserve in 1990 before being designated as a national park in 1991.
 It hosts a little-inhabited area of the Sumava Mountain range.

 Krkonose National Park is home to the highest mountain range in the Czech Republic.
 Declared a national park in 1963, Krkonose hosts many incredible sights including the Pančauský Waterfall (the highest in the Czech Republic) and Sněžka, the country’s highest mountain.
 Due to its incredible landscapes, the park was listed as a UNESCO Biosphere Reserve.